 In comes Paribus, an online tool that keeps track of your online purchases for select retailers and submits claims on your behalf.
-Paribus benefits by getting a commission of 25% of your savings but you won’t have to lift a finger.
+The great part is that you get to keep 100% of your savings and you won’t have to lift a finger.

 Signing up for Paribus